yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

 {drawio}`Same architecture as the minimal LLM, but with multiple transformer blocks|images/transformer/multi-llm`

-Note that LLMs typically add one final attention layer between the last transformer and the output projection, as shown in the diagram.

 Within each transformer block, the FFN's hidden layer takes input of dimension $d$, expands it to dimension $4d$, and then contracts it back to $d$.
 This approach was mostly just found to empirically work; I don't think it has any deep, _a priori_ rationale.

 (llm-stacking-depth)=